carlstype/techna-sans/README.md

 ## OpenType features

 An alternate, single-storey a is available via Stylistic Set 1.
-Stylistic sets are enabled in various ways depending on the application used.
+In case you are using CSS, Stylistic Set 1 can enabled with `font-feature-settings: 'ss01'`.
-In case you are using CSS, Stylistic Set 1 can enabled with `font-feature-settings: 'ss01';`.
+Stylistic sets are enabled in different ways depending on the application used, so a quick Google search might be needed.

 ## Language support